 Essentially, the USE command operates by proceeding from left to right handling each AND separately.
-Whenever the number of expressions exceeds the available expressions, multiple USE expressions are generated.
-Thus USE A B C D FOR E F means substitute A for E at the same time substituting B for F, then in another copy of the indicated expression, substitute C for E and D for F. This is also equivalent to USE A C FOR E AND B D FOR F.
+Whenever the number of expressions exceeds the number of expressions available, multiple USE expressions are generated.
+Thus USE A B C D FOR E F means substitute A for E at the same time as substituting B for F, then in another copy of the indicated expression, substitute C for E and D for F. This is also equivalent to USE A C FOR E AND B D FOR F.

-The USE command correctly handles the situation where one of the old expressions is the same as one of the new ones, USE X Y FOR Y X, or USE X FOR Y AND Y FOR X.
+Note: The USE command correctly handles the situation where one of the old expressions is the same as one of the new ones, USE X Y FOR Y X, or USE X FOR Y AND Y FOR X.

-?
-NAME
+? &OPTIONAL NAME